Skip to main content

 Credit: Marleen van den Neste

 The final sessions of the summit were expert panel and audience discussions.
-Panel members were selected to represent a variety of perspectives on various topics with the hope of exchanging ideas and increasing understanding and opportunities for collaboration.
+Panel members were selected to represent a variety of perspectives on various topics, with the hope of exchanging ideas and increasing understanding and opportunities for collaboration.
 NCI clinical providers Dr. Gilbert, Dr. Armstrong, Marta Penas-Prado, M.D., and Kathleen Wall participated.
-Topics included influencing the brain tumor research agenda and aligning perspectives on clinical benefit, improving accrual to brain tumor clinical trials, and access to therapies.
+Topics included: influencing the brain tumor research agenda, aligning perspectives on clinical benefit, improving accrual to brain tumor clinical trials, and access to therapies.

-Attendees learned at the summit and uniquely had the opportunity to engage with leading specialists in brain tumor treatment and research.
-The summit concluded with a clear message that the brain tumor community can and needs to do better to give hope and to continue to collaborate to improve treatments and outcomes for people with brain tumors.
+Attendees learned a lot at the summit and had a unique opportunity to engage with leading specialists in brain tumor treatment and research.
+The summit concluded with a clear message that the brain tumor community can—and needs—to do better to give hope and continue to collaborate to improve treatments and outcomes for people with brain tumors.

-Reporting for this summary was adapted from the full report written by report writer Chris Tse, IBTA senior advisor, New Zealand, and report editor, Kathy Oliver, IBTA chair and co-director, United Kingdom.
+Reporting for this summary was adapted from the full IBTA report written by Chris Tse, IBTA senior advisor, and report editor Kathy Oliver, IBTA chair and co-director.

 < Older Post